atom/atom/docs/creating-a-theme.md

 Reload Atom by pressing `cmd-alt-option-L` to see the changes you made reflected in your Atom window.
 Pretty neat!

+__Tip:__ You can avoid reloading to see changes you make by opening an atom window in dev mode.
+To open a Dev Mode Atom window run `atom --dev .` in the terminal or use the _View > Developer > Open in Dev Mode_ menu.
+When you edit your theme, changes will instantly be reflected!

 ## Creating an Interface Theme

 Interface themes **must** provide a `ui-variables.less` file which contains all